Breast Implant Removal

 Since then, there have been many scientific studies of many different sizes and designs to look at the safety of breast implants themselves.
 These studies have looked at specific autoimmune disorders and other diseases.
 In aggregate, as of November 2019, these studies, (with the exception of ALCL related to textured breast implants), show little, if any, links between saline or silicone breast implants and any disease.
 Studies of patients who have symptoms that they have related to their breast implants have not shown consistent laboratory abnormalities to define a distinct syndrome or illness pattern.

-Various studies show different degrees of improvement in patient symptoms after removal of their breast implants, some of which are temporary, and some showing permanent resolution of symptoms.
+Various studies show different degrees of improvement in patient symptoms after removal of their breast implants.
+Some improvements are temporary, and some showing permanent resolution of symptoms.

 In other words, there is no guarantee that the removal of breast implants (with or without capsulectomy) will improve a patient’s symptoms or cure any other illness.